 FACULTY/CREDENTIALS:

-Jessica Steinke, MPH, Senior Program Manager, New York City STD Prevention Training Center
+Jessica Steinke, MPH, Senior Program Manager, New York City STI Prevention Training Center

-Jason Zucker, MD MS, Assistant Professor, Divisions of Adult and Pediatric Infectious Diseases, Columbia University Medical Center; Assistant Medical Director, New York City STD Prevention Training Center
+Jason Zucker, MD MS, Assistant Medical Director, New York City STI Prevention Training Center; Assistant Professor, Divisions of Adult and Pediatric Infectious Diseases, Columbia University Medical Center

 HARDWARE/SOFTWARE: Computer Hardware; Internet Connection; Browser